Who are you?

 Do you accept financial donations?
 What are they used for?

 Yes, the PayPal button is provided in the sidebar of each article.
 Any donation is used for the upkeep of OBG.
 The website is self-funded, hosted, and designed, and fees are paid semi-annually or annually, however, donations are very, very little (but appreciated!).
-Additionally, much of the information shared in these stories have been pulled from records or newspapers that require payment, subscriptions, or memberships monthly or yearly.
+Additionally, much of the information shared in these stories has been pulled from records or newspapers that require payment, subscriptions, or memberships monthly or yearly.

 What if I want to donate directly to the family/loved ones of the women/girls you report on?